Need help?Welcome to our FAQ, feel free to browse the questions below. If you don't find your answer here, see other ways to get help.

 - Go to your Received postcards section

 - Find the row that has the postcrossing ID for the image you would like to upload.
-Click on the green '+' icon found in the last column of the row.
+Go to the green '+' icon found in the last column of the row.

-- Click the browse button and find and select your file.
+- Select your file.
 You can also enter an optional description about the postcard.

 Currently, the senders can upload postcards images while the postcard is still traveling.
 Once the postcard is registered, this responsibility transfers to the receiver since he is the one who has the physical postcard.